scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 such a common way of structuring sites.

-Let's refactor the spider presented in the former section so that it also supports extracting books from the page `bookpage.com/reviews <https://bookpage.com/reviews>`_.
+Let's refactor the spider presented in the former section so that it also supports extracting books from the page `bookpage.com/reviews <https://bookpage.com/reviews>`_ as well.

-The steps will follow are:
+The steps to follow are:

 #.
-Make the spider generic: create a Page Object for the listing extraction
+Make our spider generic: move the remaining extraction code from the spider to a Page Object
 #.
-Introduce overrides for Books to Scrape
+Configure *overrides* for Books to Scrape
 #.
 Add support for another site (Book Page site)

 Making the spider generic